vpylro/BTW/README.md

 Your UNIX account password will be requested.
 Type your password and then ENTER.
 The BTW package will be installed automatically.
 This may take several minutes, depending on your computer and internet connection speeds.

-- After finish installing, close the Ubuntu and open it again.
+- After completing the installation, please close Ubuntu and reopen it.
-The BMP recommended pipeline for 16S rRNA data analyses is available at http://www.brmicrobiome.org/win16s
+The BMP-recommended pipeline for 16S rRNA data analyses is available at http://www.brmicrobiome.org/win16s

 # Getting Help